heartshare/yii2-data-sync-behavior/README.md

 2. Execute command from console.
 For example:

    ```
-   php yii datasync - import data from all files stored files
+   php yii datasync - import data from all files
    php yii datasync/index 'app\models\UserModel' - import data only for `UserModel`
    ```